Women and Power at Croft Castle

 Once you've discovered more about these ten different women, you can vote for the stories which most inspired you when you return to the Hall.
 You can also learn more about the women who work at Croft today in the dining room.

-Add your signature to our commemorative table runner in the dining room, on weekends from Saturday 9 June, join a Women and Power tour on Wednesdays and Sundays from 2 May to 16 September and discover more about the women of Croft during the First World War with our living history weekends.
+You can also join a Women and Power tour on Wednesdays and Sundays until 16 September and discover more about the women of Croft during the First World War with our living history weekends.
 Check out our what's on page for more information.